Nobody was asking the right questions. It seemed as though everything I was hearing around me was at odds with what I could see.

 I spent another year in Devon.
 The big music festival in Shepton Mallet in 1970 offered some respite.
 I spent a couple of days hanging around in Bath and then went down with friends to the festival site.
-There were a lot of big names playing, from Jefferson Airplane to The Byrds, from Frank Zappa to Dr John, and I soaked up all the sounds – apart from Pink Floyd, as I somehow managed to fall asleep as their set began and only woke up after they had finished.
+There were big names playing, from Jefferson Airplane to The Byrds, from Frank Zappa to Dr John, and I soaked up all the sounds – apart from Pink Floyd, as I somehow managed to fall asleep as their set began and only woke up after they had finished.

 Learning to drive was not too difficult, but resisting the odd beer in a country pub was.
 I had already tried Moroccan cannabis and a wake party in Salisbury following the death of Jimi Hendrix was an opportunity to take some LSD.
 A couple of car crashes later, I left Devon and moved to the west coast of Ireland.
 It was a timely move; almost immediately, a cousin of mine moved in to live with my mother.